top of page

 4. Chicory

-5. Yucon
+5. Yucon.

 Other prebiotics in plant foods include β-glucooligomers found in oats and raffinose found in beets and legume.
 Prebiotic-like foods include resistant starches found in some plant foods like: